 A recent trip to Tema by the author failed to locate the rock, and the resort is long since gone.
 Instead, four new piers are being added to the harbour in part of a port expansion project that is projected to cost as much as $2 Billion.

 China Harbour Engineering Company is working on the Floating Storage Regasification Unit (FSRU) necessary for the LNG project at Tema.
 The project will reportedly provide 1,600 jobs to Ghana.
-Last year, another FSRU that had been tapped for installation off Ghana was quietly sent instead to Spain.
+Last year, another FSRU that had been tapped for installation off Ghana was quietly acquired by a Spanish company for use as an LNG tanker.

 When completed, the facility built by the China Harbour Engineering Company will be able to supply LNG sufficient for 30% of Ghana’s energy needs.
 Rosneft is one of the investors behind the project.